yashengdong3/Projectile-Motion-Simulation/README.md

-# Physics Motion Simulation
+# Physics Motion Simulation & Numerical Computing

-A Python-based simulation tool designed to model and visualize classical physics kinematics, including projectile motion and orbital trajectories.
+A Python-based simulation and numerical computing tool designed to model, solve, and visualize classical physics kinematics and mathematical algorithms.

 ---

 ## 📌 Overview

-This repository focuses on scientific computing and physics modeling using Python.
-It simulates real-world physical behaviors and provides clean, interactive visualizations to analyze how variables like launch angles, velocity, and acceleration interact over time.
+This repository focuses on scientific computing, physics modeling, and algorithm implementation using Python.
+It simulates real-world physical behaviors, provides numerical approximations for calculus, and delivers clean, academic-grade visualizations to analyze complex dynamic systems.

 ---